Bryan Kohberger ‘stands silent’ and refuses to enter plea in Idaho college murders

 Mr Kohberger had been due to appear in court for a week-long preliminary hearing on 26 June, where the prosecution would lay out the case and evidence against the suspect.

-However, last Tuesday, a grand jury indicted Mr Kohberger on the charges, paving the way for the case to proceed to trial without the hearing.
+However, last Tuesday, a grand jury indicted Mr Kohberger on the charges, paving the way for the case to proceed to trial without that hearing.

+Following the latest hearing, Goncalves’ family released a statement thanking the state for taking the case to the grand jury but saying that they are “disappointed” with the ongoing gag order preventing them from speaking about the case.

+“The family would like to thank everyone for continuing to follow this case and keep the memories of Kaylee, Maddie, Xana and Ethan alive.
+They are what is important not the Defendant,” the statement reads.

 Two other female roommates lived with the three women at the property and were home at the time of the massacre but survived.